Companies that use Fullstory

 The recurring pain points center on fragmented user insights and the need to understand the complete customer story.
 Job descriptions emphasize phrases like "articulate the full story across multiple streams of work," "understand and design for user behavior," and "drive data-driven decision-making to optimize performance."
 Companies are hiring to bridge the gap between quantitative metrics and qualitative understanding, seeking to "tell the full story" behind user actions and "ensure tracking and measurement of all full-funnel marketing activities."

-👥 What types of companies is most likely to use Full Story?
+👥 What types of companies use Full Story?

 Company Characteristics